Minimal targets for dilaton direct detection: Introduction

 In this paper, we demonstrate that the strength of the entropic forces in the early Universe are largely insensitive to the nature of the microscopic interactions responsible for the macroscopic fifth force between composite states of matter at low energies, owing both to the running of the Standard Model gauge couplings and to the changing degrees of freedom as the Universe undergoes its various phase transitions.
 A key consequence is that the scalar relic abundance depends sensitively on the reheat temperature of the Universe.
 Precisely because of this UV sensitivity, we are able to show that thermal misalignment can be an effective production mechanism in previously unrecognized parameter space, motivating new searches for varying fundamental constants over a large but finite range of couplings and masses.
+A concise summary of this argument, highlighting the robust prediction for the scalar relic abundance across a wide mass range, is presented in a companion Letter~\cite{Cyncynates:2024bxw}.